Top 3 Best EV Commercial Vehicles for Your Fleet

 • Best for: Service technicians and small business fleets

-One of the most established EVs on the market, the LEAF works well for municipal and business fleets handling shorter, local routes.
+One of the most established EVs on the market, the Nissan LEAF works well for municipal and business fleets handling shorter, local routes.

 • Range: 212 miles